Police: SUV retrieved from Lake Warner stolen out of Chicopee

 Hadley police recovered a stolen white SUV out of Lake Warner Thursday evening.

-Sgt.
-Hartwright with the Hadley Police Department told Western Mass News the SUV was stolen out of Chicopee and was returned to its owner on Saturday.
+Officer Mike Wilk with the Chicopee Police Department told Western Mass News the SUV was stolen while it was running in a driveway on Newbury Street around 6:15 p.m.

+Chicopee police took the report and placed a "be on the lookout" to surrounding police departments.

+Forty minutes after issuing the 'BOLO', the SUV was found submerged in Lake Warner by Hadley police.

-It took several crews to pull the vehicle out of the lake around 5:30 p.m., including a tow truck and members of the Amherst Fire Department.
+It took several crews to pull the vehicle out of the lake, including a tow truck and members of the Amherst Fire Department.

-Luckily, no one was in the vehicle.
-Further information was not provided as the matter is under investigation by Chicopee police.
+Wilk said at this time there aren't any suspects and the matter is under investigation.

+Chicopee police would like to recommend to residents that while warming up your car you should have a spare key and keep the doors locked.

 Western Mass News will continue to update this story once more information becomes available.